Autonomous SmartDesk Corner Review

 Among its arguably false claims, Autonomous’ website says that this L-desk has ANSI/BIFMA certification.
 That would be impressive, if true, given the component quality.
 However, the certificate isn’t on the website and we couldn’t get a copy from the company.
 It’s also unclear which certification they are claiming.
 For standing desks the main certification is X5.5-2014, but there are also the G1-2013 Ergonomic Guidelines—which this product definitely does not comply with.
 G1 deals with height adjustment range, which requires that the 95th percentile of seated females and 95th percentile of standing males will be able to use this desk.

-With a 330-lb lift capacity (minus the weight of the desktops) it is one of the weakest L-shaped standup desks on the market, and it’s also overdriven to a crazy 2.3 inches-per-second transit speed.
+With a 330-pound lift capacity (minus the weight of the desktops) it is one of the weakest L-shaped standup desks on the market, and it’s also overdriven to a crazy 2.3 inches-per-second transit speed.
 The consequence of this is very noisy movement.
-But it also reduces the duty cycle of the desk, and accelerates wear and tear on the glides and deterioration of the insulation on the motors’ wire windings.
+But, it also reduces the duty cycle of the desk, and accelerates wear and tear on the glides and deterioration of the insulation on the motors’ wire windings.
 In the effort to have at least one impressive spec to position the desk as “advanced,” Autonomous has instead shorted the life expectancy of the product and made it as noisy as a coffee grinder (despite the ludicrous claim of being 45 dB).

 We like to say there are two kinds of standing desk buyers in the world, those who have never suffered the disappointment of buying and assembling an IKEA or Autonomous standing desk, and those who’ll never do it a second time.